ukthapa/doc-poc/content/docs/api/customer-engagement-services.md

 </section>

 {{% method-block bgcolor="primary" type="bg-green" callmethod="POST" %}}
-  /crm/v1/auth/captcha
+  /crm/v1/signup
 {{% /method-block %}}

-This service enables the user to provide a captcha for verification.
+This service is a registration service which enables to onboard the customer.

-It requires correlationId, source, srdate, operation and destination as input parameters.
-If successful the captcha provided will be saved for a customer.
+It requires correlationId, srdate, source, operation and destination along with the customer's details required to create the account in the API body.
+If successful the customers will be on boarded.
 If failed the appropriate error code will be returned.

 <section>